Blake Treinen: Personal life

 Treinen and his wife Kati have four children and live in Walla Walla, Washington.
 She is an assistant women's basketball coach at Walla Walla Community College and played college basketball at Walla Walla and Boise State University.
 Treinen was a volunteer assistant coach for the Whitman College Blues baseball team in Walla Walla from 2015 to 2020.
 Treinen's bulldog Maxx accompanied him on a road trip from Walla Walla to spring training in Florida in 2016.

 Treinen is Roman Catholic.
 In 2023, Treinen criticized the Dodgers for inviting the Sisters of Perpetual Indulgence, an LGBT activist group, to their annual Pride Night, saying that it "disenfranchises a large community and promotes hate of Christians and people of faith."
+In June 2026, Treinen refused to wear Dodgers' Pride Night hats.

 Treinen has promoted conspiracy theories on Instagram.
 He chose not to attend the Dodgers' trip to the White House in 2021 but did go on the team's 2025 visit.

 Treinen was nicknamed "The Witch" by Rob Friedman on his Pitching Ninja social media accounts for Treinen's fast sinker with movement.
 However, Treinen "hated" the nickname, according to Friedman.
 Treinen's sinker was a clue on Jeopardy! in February 2016.